 Investigating can be a tricky thing.
 Dealing with the rights and safety of those involved in an investigation and balancing competing rights and interests is an intricate process that should be handled proportionally and diligently.
-This is even more so when investigations are performed as part of your SpeakUp program: confidentiality, safety and trustworthiness are essential pillars of any effective SpeakUp program.
-One badly managed investigation can have a devastating effect on the reputation and effectiveness of the program.
+This is even more so when investigations are performed as part of your SpeakUp Programme: confidentiality, safety and trustworthiness are essential pillars of any effective SpeakUp Programme.
+One badly managed investigation can have a devastating effect on the reputation and effectiveness of the programme.

-You are about to launch your SpeakUp program and are ready to receive information.
+You are about to launch your SpeakUp Programme and are ready to receive information.
 Some information may warrant an investigation.
 What then?

 - Be prepared

 Make sure that before going live with your SpeakUp Programme, the organisation is also well prepared for when a message comes in that may warrant an investigation.
 Preparedness starts with having an investigation protocol in place which, at a minimum, defines a) authority and responsibility for the investigation, b) investigative procedures and methods, c) rights of those involved, d) access to (personal)data, e) record keeping, and f) reporting.
 Start with drafting a protocol today, as you may need it tomorrow.
 When you need it, there is no time anymore to draft it and have it agreed with, for example, the works council.
 Also, mapping your potential available investigators upfront, so you know who to call, is a necessary preparation.

 - Critically review the need for an investigation